Refugees in Bangladesh

 Close to a million Rohingya people forced to flee terrifying violence in Myanmar – in what the UN called a "textbook definition of ethnic cleansing" – are now living in overcrowded conditions in the world's largest refugee camp in Bangladesh.
 Families have limited access to clean water, soap or food, and urgently need assistance.
-And coronavirus is now present in the camp.

 We are supporting people to

 Survive today by helping people stay clean and healthy